likewise/newhopearm/Readme.md

 * `newhope_sharedb` (Client Side)
 * `newhope_shareda` (Server Side)

-Definitins of these functions can be found in the `newhope.[c,h]` files in both architecture specific directories.
+Definitions of these functions can be found in the `newhope.[c,h]` files in both architecture specific directories.

-This repository also provides optimized implementations of core building blocks gnerally used in ring-learning-with-error schemes, such as:
+This repository also provides optimized implementations of core building blocks generally used in ring-learning-with-error schemes, such as:

 * The Number Theoretic Transform for n=1024 and q=12289 (`poly_ntt, poly_invntt`)
 * The centered binomial noise generation for secrets (`poly_getnoise` for _ChaCha20_ implementation, `poly_getnoise_rng` for built-in RNG implementation on the Cortex-M4)